 Note that the files in Scratch are deleted every two days.

-SERVICE - CONDITIONS OF USE
+‘FILES’ Network Storage SERVICE - CONDITIONS OF USE

-If you work on a from , then copy it to the local drive and regularly save your work and copy it back to .
+If you work on a large or complex document from Files, then copy it to the local drive and regularly save your work and copy it back to Files once completed.

-DO NOT work on Video files or 3D Renders straight off hese need to be to local drive - this includes all scratch disks and cache files as well. may lead to .
+DO NOT work on Video files or 3D Renders straight off Files.
+These need to be saved to a local drive - this includes all scratch disks and cache files as well.
+Failure to follow this rule may lead to data corruption as well as slower access times.

+‘FILES’ storage must only be used to store legitimate University study/research-related material.
+Storage of personal media files e.g. movies, music, images, games etc is forbidden and may be deleted without notice.
+Any storage of copyrighted material could result in disciplinary action

-Any discovery of a breach of the above rules must be reported to the Open Media Lab support staff within 24 hours, especially in the case of pornography, installation of software or physical tampering.
+Any discovery of a breach of the above rules must be reported to the Open Media Lab support staff or NICAI Helpdesk within 24 hours, especially in the case of pornography, installation of software or physical tampering.
 Any such reporting will assume no blame (unless evidence to the contrary is found).
 Not reporting such material will be considered a breach of these rules.
 Students failing to comply with any of the rules above will be subject to disciplinary action.
 In the first instance this may include the removal of login privileges to studio machines.

 OTHER RESOURCES